Justin Durant: Detroit Lions

-Dallas Cowboys
+Dallas Cowboys (first stint)

 On March 27, 2013, Durant signed a two-year, $1.96 million contract with the Dallas Cowboys, who were transitioning into a 4-3 defense.
 The deal included a $400,000 signing bonus.
 He was named the starter at strongside linebacker, but experienced an injury-filled season.
 He first suffered a groin injury against the San Diego Chargers, that caused him to miss a game.
 On November 10 against the New Orleans Saints he injured his hamstring, which cost him three games.
 He returned to face the Green Bay Packers but reinjured the hamstring.
 He was placed on the injured reserve list on December 17, after playing in 10 games (six starts) and finishing with 30 tackles (2 for loss), 2 quarterback pressures, a pass defensed, one forced fumble and a fumble recovery.

 In 2014, after Sean Lee was lost for the season, the plan was for Durant to replace him at middle linebacker, until the Cowboys acquired Rolando McClain in a trade from the Baltimore Ravens.
 He was then moved to the weakside linebacker spot and his level of play earned him the defensive captain role.
 He was having arguably the best season of his career and was the team's leading tackler, until suffering a torn bicep in Week 8.
 He also missed two games with a groin injury.
 He was placed on the injured reserve list on October 29.
 He finished with 59 tackles (four for loss), four passes defensed, two quarterback hurries, an interception, two forced fumbles, and a fumble recovery.